 Applied jazz keyboard course designed to develop skills for the use of the keyboard as a practical tool for ear training, improvising, arranging, and composing.
 Continuation of material introduced in XMUJ 232.
-Prerequisite: Grade C or above in XMUJ 232.
-Grade C or above in XMUJ 331 is necessary before acceptance at the XMUJ 332 level.
+Prerequisite: Grade C or above in XMUJ 331 is necessary before acceptance at the XMUJ 332 level.
 1 credit